hchiam/learning-gsap/README.md

 ## Quick reference

-Clickable props link to docs: <https://greensock.com/cheatsheet>
+Clickable props link to docs: https://gsap.com/cheatsheet (used to be https://greensock.com/cheatsheet)

 ## Learning